wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 <p class="caption">Figure 7.
 Comparison of Toronto Public Library and San Francisco Public Library one-by-one checkerboard dentographs</p>

-(A note about holdings counts in the Toronto and San Francisco Public Libraries MARC records.
-SFPL used one 945 field for each item it holds, so three copies of the same edition of a book means three 945s in one record.
-Three copies would show three times in the data file.
-TPL put its call number in the 090 and then used special codes in the 906 to show how many copies are at different branches.
-Three copies would show once in the data file.
-This made the data analysis much simpler, but the San Francisco Public Libary is overrepresented in the dentographs.)
+(Note that holdings counts are ignored in both the Toronto and San Francisco Public Libraries data files.
+TPL's call numbers are taken from the 090 field in the MARC records, but special codes in the 906 show how many copies are at different branches.
+SFPL's call numbers were taken from the 092, but multiple 945s are used for the holdings.)

 # Mountain dentographs